-13.1 Viewing Security Status Information (Dashboard)
+14.1 Viewing Security Status Information (Dashboard)

-To view Security Status Information at a glance:
+To view Security Status information at a glance:

-1. Click in the Management Console toolbar to display the Dashboard.
+1. Click in the toolbar to display the Dashboard.

-If the Updates Available icon is enabled, there are Security or other updates for your system.
-You should download them from Administration | Updates | Updates Management.
+If the Updates Available icon in the Dashboard toolbar is enabled, there are Security or other updates for your system.
+You should download them from Administration | Updates and Upgrades | Management.
 For more information, see Viewing and Installing Updates.

 - 2. In the title bar of the Performance area, select the device and time period for which you want to display the information.
 The values you select affect the other graphs displayed in the window. - 3.
 Alternatively, you can adjust the time period by moving the period slider that appears in a number of graphs.
 The time period can range from as far back as the last 12 months, or as recently as the last 12 hours. - 4.
 To display details about the threat level, click the Threat Level link under the threat level gauge. - 5.
-To display additional utilization details for a device, click the device in the Device Utilization area.
-Note: The button is red if alert messages are available for the device; otherwise, the button is green.
+To display additional utilization details for a device, click the More Information button for the device in the Device Utilization area.

+The button is red if alert messages are available for the device; otherwise, the button is green.